sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 <!-- expect(kebabCharacters).toEqual(['bilbo-baggins', 'gandalf', 'gollum']) -->

-Above is a more cryptic and less semantic implementation of the `map()` method, so better use the `map()` directly as we did before.
+This code is a more cryptic and less semantic implementation of the `map()` method, so better use the `map()` directly as we did before.
 The version with the `map()` method is much easier to read because we know that the `map()` method transforms an array into a new array with the same number of elements.
 And, unlike `forEach()`, it doesn’t require us to manage the output array ourselves.
 Also, the callback function is now pure: it merely transforms input parameters to the output value without any side effects.

-Avoid abusing array method semantics:
+Avoid abusing the semantics of array methods:

 <!-- const products = [{type: 'pizza'}, {type: 'coffee'}], expectedType = 'pizza' -->